Vincent Raven: World War I and after

 At the direction of the prime minister, David Lloyd George, in September 1915 Raven was appointed as superintendent of the Royal Arsenal, Woolwich in order to oversee the production of munitions for the Great War.
-Within three months, Lloyd George was able to report to the House of Commons that output had risen by 60 to 80 percent, despite an increase in the size of the workforce of only 23 percent.
+Within three months, Lloyd George was able to report to the House of Commons that output had risen by 60 to 80 per cent, despite an increase in the size of the workforce of only 23 per cent.
 For his efforts, Raven was awarded a knighthood in 1917.

 At the Grouping of the railways in 1923, the post of chief mechanical engineer for the London and North Eastern Railway was given to Nigel Gresley of the Great Northern Railway, with Raven becoming a technical adviser.
 He resigned in 1924 and was appointed to the Royal Commission on New South Wales Government Railways, in company with Sir Sam Fay.

 Raven died on 14 February 1934 after heart trouble whilst on holiday with Lady Raven in Felixstowe.

-In 1883, Raven married Gifford Allan Crichton, and in the years 1883-9 fathered four children (Constance Gifford, Guendolen Edith, Norman Vincent, and Frederick Gifford).
-Edward Thompson was Raven's son-in-law (married Guendolen in 1913).
+In 1883, Raven married Gifford Allan Crichton, and in the years 1883-9 fathered four children: Constance Gifford, Guendolen Edith, Norman Vincent, and Frederick Gifford.
+In 1913, Guendolen married Edward Thompson, who would later succeed Nigel Gresley as Chief Mechanical Engineer of the LNER.